- PAIN

 Jomater Abemy

-n.
-A writer who guesses his way to the truth and dispels it with a tempest of words.
+- n.
+A writer who guesses his way to the truth and dispels it with a

 "More dear than all my bosom knows, O thou